thecybermind/writeelf/README.md

     runas /env /user:Administrator "writeelf -f=demo.elf J"

-where "Administrator" is the administrator account name on your computer.
+where `Administrator` is the administrator account name on your computer.
 It will prompt you for a password.